HelixNebulaStudio/Almonds/docs/Development/Concepts/Athena Island.md

   - gamemode
   - concept
 ---
-**Hostile's Land** will be the default gamemode.
+**Athena Island** will be the default gamemode.
 A blend between extraction and survival.
 It is round based, determined by each **Red Crow Storm**.

 **[[Red Crow Storm]]** occurs every 8 to 12 minutes, extraction points are open short before the storm.
 The storm does 10hp damage per second unless players are inside and near a campfire or extracted.